microbiomedata/nmdc-schema/README.md

 #### Procedure

-1. In the root folder of the repository, run the container (building the container image if it doesn't exist yet).
+1. In the root folder of the repository, run the container.
    ```shell
    docker compose up --detach
    ```